LuckCky/auto_one/README.md

 You can add different pipelines to the same file and reuse functions from another pipeline

-Please not that one-hot-encoding is done with lists of 0 and 1.
+Please note that one-hot-encoding is done with lists of 0 and 1.
 But in PDF with task field which is being one-hot-encoded is required to be integer